seiching/aicoachcrm/README.md

 ## Testing

-Run the unit tests to ensure everything is working correctly:
+Run the unit tests to ensure everything is working correctly.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.